upadhyaybs/springboot-example/README.md

 ### Test the application

-Enter the below url in browser it should print the message
+Enter the below url in browser and you should get the response back

 ```
 http://localhost:8080/greetings